AArnott/ImmutableObjectGraph/CONTRIBUTING.md

 validation build for your pull request, clicking ARTIFACTS, and noting the version of the produced packages.

+There are two styles of tests:

+1. Generated and compiled at build time.
+2. Generated and compiled at test execution time.

+The build-time generated tests are in source files with `Build Action` set to `Compile` and `Custom Tool` set to `MSBuild:GenerateCodeFromAttributes`.
+This style is best suited for when you will be testing the functionality of the generated code and must write `[Fact]`'s that call into that generated code.

+The test execution time tests are in source files with `Build Action` set to `Embedded Resource` and `Custom Tool` is blank.
+There are associated test method(s) in another compiled test class (typically `CodeGenTests.cs`) that will extract the embedded resource at test execution time, execute code generation, and compile the result.
+This style is best suited for tests that want to assert API aspects of the generated code (such as asserting that no public constructor exists).

  [VS]: https://www.visualstudio.com/en-us/downloads/visual-studio-2015-downloads-vs.aspx
  [NuProj]: https://onedrive.live.com/redir?resid=63D0C265F96E43D!2477835&authkey=!AHh2k9FoNR-nFHo&ithint=file%2cmsi
  [NuGetClient]: https://dist.nuget.org/win-x86-commandline/latest/nuget.exe